jedisct1/witx-codegen/README.md

 WITX is the description language used by [WASI](https://wasi.dev).
 This tool uses the next (as on April 5th, 2021) revision of the format, as implemented in version 0.10 of the Rust `witx` crate.

-WITX-CodeGen is written in Rust, but was designed to generate code for multiple languages that is simple to use, as well as multiple documentation formats.
+WITX-CodeGen is written in Rust, but was designed to generate code for multiple languages that is simple to use.
+It can also produce multiple documentation formats.

-This is a rewrite of `as-witx`.
+It supersedes `as-witx`, `zig-witx`, `witx-docgen`, `witx-overview-docgen` and `witx-generate-raw`.

 ## Installation